KristenWindoloski/ToCS/README.md

 - Offers the option to convert the nominal bioactive concentration to a free concentration in vitro for IVIVE simulations (recommended)
-- Allows the user to declare the desired quantile of predicted OEDs and view all generated OED samples.
+- Allows the user to declare the desired quantile of predicted OEDs and view all generated OED samples
+- Has a subset of food-related compounds (direct and indirect food additives) that users can easily view and select from.

 ToCS is a toxicokinetics application that can be used by scientists with little to no modeling or programming backgrounds, and requires a small